pi-lar/neuropil/doc/source/protocol.msg_structure.rst

 1024 byte structure of neuropil messages
 ****************************************

-The neuropil messaging layer uses a layered approach as many other internet protocols as well.
+The neuropil cybersecurity mesh uses a layered approach as many other internet protocols as well.
 The general message format consists of seven distinct sections, which are shown below:

 .. code-block:: c